LukeShortCloud/rootpages/src/commands/software_code_management.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "origin <TAG>", "upload a new read-only tag branch" "origin master", "upload your changes to the master branch" "origin --delete <BRANCH>", "delete a remote branch"
+   "origin", "push all local commits, branches, and tags to the remote origin" "origin <TAG>", "upload a new read-only tag branch" "origin master", "upload your changes to the master branch" "origin --delete <BRANCH>", "delete a remote branch" "-f, --force", "force a push that will rewrite the commit history to mirror the local commits"

 git branch
 ~~~~~~~~~~